bhumish/bhumish.github.io/content/posts/mcp-security-checklist/index.md

 ### Auth Testing

-Replay a token after session expiry — verify it is rejected.
- Present a token issued for a different service — verify it is rejected (audience check).
-If you have access to another service's token in the same OAuth infrastructure, try presenting it to the MCP server.
-It should return 401.
- Attempt to access resources belonging to User B while authenticated as User A. Use User A's session to request a Confluence page that only User B has access to.
-The server should reject it based on underlying Atlassian permissions.
- Use a token with narrow scopes to call a tool requiring broader scopes.
-Get a token with only read:confluence.
-Try to call create_page.
-The server should deny it — even if the token is otherwise valid and unexpired.

 - **Replay a token after session expiry - verify that it is rejected.**
 - **Present a token which is issued for a different service - and verify that it gets rejected.**
 - **Attempt to access resources belonging to one user while authenticated as another user.**